Certifications / Cloud

 CloudTrail

 CloudTrail, in AWS’s words, “monitors and records account activity across your AWS infrastructure, giving you control over storage, analysis, and remediation actions.”
 In more specific terms, it logs every single API call that happens on your account.
-These calls can be successfully authenticated or not.
-They can be on a service that the user has access to or when a user gets access denied.
 They can be from actions taken from the AWS console, from the AWS CLI, or from an SDK.
 CloudTrail logs any and all API calls.

 These API calls can be any request made to an AWS resource, requests like uploading a file to a bucket, creating a new EC2 instance, updating a Lambda function, or even listing the available CloudTrail trails (trails are how CloudTrail logically groups its logs).